ShahabCypher/ShahabCypher/README.md

 ## Private Bots

-as I sayed, I'm Developing private Bots for server, You can see Bots info and order them in High Voltage server
+as I said, I'm Developing private Bots for server, You can see Bots info and order them in High Voltage server

 ## Contact me

-You can contact me via Discord (end of the github page)
+You can contact me via Discord (at the end of the github page)